 Salaries are usually dependent on experience and the size of the farm.
-Other benefits can include farm produce, private health insurance, pension scheme, personal and or/company performance bonus, being able to work from home occasionally, accommodation, a vehicle and a mobile phone.
+Other benefits may include free accommodation, a vehicle, mobile phone, private health insurance, pension scheme, personal and/or a company performance bonus, and some opportunity to work from home.

 What to expect

-- Although much of the work can be office-based, work activities are also highly dependent on the weather.
+- Although much of the work can be office based, many work activities will be outside and highly dependent on the weather.